floooh/floooh.github.io/_posts/2019-01-05-wasm-embedding.md

 allocator, but the slow-yet-small emmalloc replacement (this is ok, since the emulator only does a small number of allocations at startup)

-Here are some rough line-of-code numbers:
+Here are some line-of-code numbers:

 - chip emulators (Z80, AY-3-8910, etc...): 3916
 - the CPC system emulator (which glues the chips together): 809